iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 If we optimize this, the found $$u_1$$ can be negative, and $$u_2$$ positive!
 If we map them back to the problem with ReLU, they wouldn't have the same activation: $$(\begin{smallmatrix} \czero & 0 \\ 0 & \czero \end{smallmatrix})$$.

-Indeed, we have to constrain the two variables so that (when mapped back) they keep the same activation, otherwise we might not be able to map them back easily<d-footnote>We can if there is no regularization \(\lambda=0\), otherwise an approximation can be computed<d-cite key="mishkinFastConvexOptimization2022a"></d-cite> </d-footnote>.
+Indeed, we have to constrain the two variables so that when mapped back to the original problem they keep the same activation.

 <p>
 \begin{align*}